 Garden-fresh leeks have an absolutely gorgeous flavour and this week I had the privilege of working with spectacular leeks from Avonmore Berry Farm at the Ottawa Farmers’ Market as part of my Farmers’ Feast Challenge basket for August.
 I find leeks are sometimes a neglected vegetable.
 They make behind-the-scenes appearances, often finely sliced, in all sorts of soup recipes, but rarely do I seem them served in a more showy, intact format.
-This recipe puts tender, delicious leeks in the spotlight they deserve.

 - 4 medium sized leeks